Program at a Glance

 - Philosophy

-The Bachelor of Arts degree in Humanities and Cultural Studies enables students to receive solid foundations in the interdisciplinary study of cultures and meanings.
-Students study how human cultures have produced meaning in the past and continue to do so, reflect critically on these productions, and learn relevant perspectives and meaningful interpretations that contribute to responsible engagement with the many cultural expressions we encounter today.
-Students conduct pertinent research in the Humanities--including the study of languages, literature, history, jurisprudence, philosophy, comparative religion, ethics, and the arts while developing their own skills of critical evaluation and constructive engagement.
-Upon graduation, students are open to entering the job market, pursuing advanced education, or studying/teaching abroad with solid skill sets in an increasingly culturally diverse and politically complex world.
+Understanding the humanities is essential in a rapidly changing world and in this program, you will develop appreciation and knowledge of cultures and values and develop the critical and analytical skills needed to work, to live, and to lead in a dynamic and culturally rich world.
+Students study how human cultures have produced meaning in the past and continue to do so, to reflect critically on types of productions of meaning (such as music, sculpture, literature, philosophy, and religious beliefs) in the past and in the present, and to learn about perspectives and meaningful interpretations of human cultural productions.
+Careful examination of and respect for many cultures and their cultural productions contribute to responsible, ethical, and productive engagement with the varied cultural expressions we encounter today.
+Students conduct research in the humanities – including the study of languages, literature, history, jurisprudence, philosophy, comparative religion, ethics, and the arts – while developing their own skills of critical evaluation and constructive engagement.
+Upon graduation, students might enter the job market, pursue advanced education, or study or teach at home or abroad with solid skills applied to an increasingly culturally diverse and complex world.

 Undergraduate Application Deadlines